 Not all policies offer the same cover, so always read the small print and make sure you’re happy with any exclusions or limitations.

 What types of car insurance are there?

-There are three types of car insurance policy to choose from: third party only; third party, fire and theft; and comprehensive.
+There are three main types of car insurance policy to choose from:

-- Third party only – this is the minimum level of cover you need to drive on UK roads.
-It only covers the cost of compensating other people for injury or damage caused by you.
+- Third party car insurance – this is the minimum level of cover you need to drive on UK roads.
+It only covers the cost of compensating other people for injury or damage you cause.
 It doesn’t provide you with any financial help for injury or repairs to your vehicle.

 - Third party, fire and theft – this covers the cost of damage or injury to third parties but it could also give you compensation if your car is damaged due to fire or theft or if it is stolen.

 - Comprehensive car insurance – this includes all the cover of a third party fire and theft policy, but could also protect you as a driver and may pay out for damage to your car.
 It could also include compensation for a number of things such as medical treatment, legal expenses and accidental damage.